RnkSngh/rnksngh.github.io/_posts/2023-08-20-MinimizingRoundingErrors.md

 title: Arithmetic in Solidity is a Headache
 ---

 TLDR: Dealing with Solidity arithmetic is non-trivial.
-I built a tiny library to help with this for JavaScript.
+I built a [tiny JavaScript library](https://www.npmjs.com/package/Solidity-fixed-point-arithmetic) to help with this.

 Solidity is weird because it doesn't have a float primitive.
 I imagine this is because integer types are much easier to reason about and implement.
 Smart contracts are designed to be auditable and transparent and Solidity opcodes consume crypto to run on the blockchain, so adding a float primitive might add more complexity than it's worth.

 ## Decimal Formatting

 But what happens when we need to deal with decimals?
-The standard solution is to use large integers, and allocate the right most zeroes as the decimals.
+The standard solution is to use large integers, and allocate the right most digits as the decimals.
 ERC20 tokens have a required [`decimal`](https://docs.openzeppelin.com/contracts/4.x/erc20#a-note-on-decimals) field which represents the amount of digits allocated for decimals.
 For most tokens (e.g. [wrapped Ether](https://etherscan.io/token/0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2)), this is is equal to 18 - meaning the 18 right most digits of a token balance represent the decimals.
 Tokens which don't need as much precision can have lower decimals (e.g. USDC, which has 6 decimals).
 For example, a balance of 5 Wrapped Ether would be represented as 5e18 (that is, 5 with 18 zeroes following it).
 This is basically [fixed point arithmetic](https://en.wikipedia.org/wiki/Fixed-point_arithmetic), except we don't have the benefit of a language implementing the abstraction for us, so we're stuck with having to deal with this formatting ourselves.

 ### Solidity Arithmetic Libraries